-Faculty Spotlight: UIC Clinical Assistant Professor talks benefits of the Health Information Management Program
+Health Information Management (HIM): UIC Clinical Assistant Professor talks benefits of the online HIM program

 Faculty Spotlight: UIC Clinical Assistant Professor discusses the benefits of the Health Information Management Program Heading link